larsencs/coffee-houses/README.md

 # Coffee Houses

 ### About the project
+An assignment to organize data about the different coffee houses in Nashville.

+### Purpose
-An assignment to practice the usage of css flexbox along with some basic styling, but mostly flexbox.
+To practice organizing data on the DOM with flexbox.